If you want more-in-depth knowledge about how to have more faith in God, check out https://www.growingtoknowgod.com/spiritual-self-care-resources/.

 Second, not only are we to throw away our old-nature dirtiness, but Paul also calls us to put on a list of new-nature qualities: compassion, kindness, humility, gentleness, patience, forgiveness, love, peace, thankfulness, teachableness, wisdom, and gratitude (verses 12-17).

 How can we become more like Jesus?
 Besides reading the Bible and praying, we can claim the all-powerful victory of Jesus in his death and resurrection to give us more spiritual progress.
 For example, I’m a chocoholic; I love chocolate.
 I claimed Jesus’ victory over my love of chocolate persistently.
-God gave me more than I asked for.
+Amazingly, God gave me more than I asked for.
 He took away my desires for all food except for two meals a day with only water in between!
+Yes, no snacks!

 I’d love to hear some of your stories about God’s victories that he has given you.